NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 Only lead administrators and administrators can manage vaccines and batches.

-In this section you can add and manage vaccine batches.

 When a batch has run out, you can mark it as depleted.
 This means you will no longer be able to select that batch when recording a vaccination.